✦ Verified Surgical Specialists — Pune

 Uncommon when standard hygiene protocols are followed.
 Sitz baths 3–4 times a day are a key part of preventing wound infection post-surgery.

-ℹ️ Serious complications from piles surgery are uncommon in planned procedures at well-equipped centres.
+ℹ️ Reviewed by Dr Udayraj Ghumre, General Physician | Serious complications from piles surgery are uncommon in planned procedures at well-equipped centres.
 The risk of complications — including strangulation — increases significantly if Grade 3 or 4 piles are left untreated.
-Post-operative care, particularly diet and bowel management, is critical to recovery and preventing recurrence.
+Post-operative care, particularly diet and bowel management, is critical to recovery and preventing recurrence. | This information is for general awareness only.

 Ready to take the next step?